ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 ![](/assets/png/word-vectors/bat.png){:width="720px"}
 {:style="text-align: center;"}

-We can stretch this further: do you know what the words *frumious*, *Jabberwock*, and *Jubjub* mean?
+We can stretch this further: do you know the meaning of the words *frumious*, *Jabberwock*, and *Jubjub*?
 Well, we can only guess.
 But in the context of other words (in this case a poem), we can infer their meaning:

 > Beware the Jabberwock, my son!